Popilokers/sangalang_joezer_coding_assignment11_site/README.md

 3. Run the container(localhost-only)

-docker run -p 7775:7775 sangalang_joezer_site_image
+docker run -p 7775:7775 sangalang_joezer_site

  it will give a local(http://localhost:7775) and network host(http://172.17.0.2:7775/) only localhost works